tkoenigGIT/FutureState/README.md

 **2. Image Compression for Web Delivery**

 For site furnishings, which tend to be computer-generated and will be cached for re-use between pages, tend towards png; For site content, which will often be page-specific and likely large and complex enough to mask lossy compression, tend towards jpg.
 PNG files should be run through PNGCrush to acheive the correct colors you would expect for your design.
+In general, a site optimizing its content will want to crush all of its PNG images (by using batch-mode conversion), and pngcrush includes two options to support batch conversion.
+The first allows one to specify a new extension for converted images, which will be created in the same directory as the original:

+    pngcrush -e -crushed.png foo.png foo2.png foo3.png foo4.png

+This example crushes four images, foo.png through foo4.png, giving them the extension -crushed.png; thus the output names are foo-crushed.png, foo2-crushed.png, and so on.
+Such an approach is handy for casual use, since an alphabetical directory listing will (usually) list the original and crushed versions in pairs, allowing quick, after-the-fact inspection of the changes in file sizes.
+But because it involves renaming files, this is probably not the preferred approach for a web site.
+The alternative is pngcrush's -d option, which allows one to specify an output directory in which to place the crushed images:

+    pngcrush -d crushed_images foo.png foo2.png foo3.png foo4.png

+This example crushes the same four images, but leaves their filenames unchanged.
+The new versions will go in the crushed_images subdirectory, which will be created if it does not already exist.

 **3. Commenting Code**